This article focuses on the meaning and concept of the principle of Pacta Sunt Servanda, its relevance today and the exceptions to this rule.

 For instance, when India signed and ratified the TRIPS agreement (Trade-related Aspects of Intellectual Property Rights) which required many changes by the year 2005, the Copyright Act, Trademark Act and other IPR laws were amended in 2005 to make them in consonance with the provisions of the TRIPS agreement.

 This obligatory or binding nature of a treaty is derived from the principle of Pacta Sunt Servanda.
-Hence, the most relevant part of the principle is that it makes treaties obligatory and mandatory to follow and not just an agreement on a paper.
+Hence, the most relevant part of the principle is that it makes treaties obligatory and mandatory to follow and not just an agreement on paper.

 Limitations and Exceptions of Pacta Sunt Servanda

-Let us imagine the recent Indio-china conflict to understand this part of the article.
+Let us imagine the recent Indio-China conflict to understand this part of the article.
 According to the treaties and agreements between India and China, India is obliged to trade with China for certain products and the Indian government cannot restrict people from purchasing or selling Chinese products.

 However, as observed recently, when another country threatens with a war or war-like situation, does the principle of Pacta Sunt Servanda still applies?
 If the principle is applicable in such a scenario as well, is there any instance when the treaty obligations take a side step and sovereignty comes into place?